 - Avoidance of interest and late fees: As long as you pay within the grace period, you can avoid credit card interest charges and late fees.

-- Positive effect on your credit score: Being a transactor keeps your credit utilization for the card low and maintains a good payment history as long as your payments are on time.
-These components total 65% of your FICO score, so they can particularly have a positive impact.
+- Positive effect on your credit score: Being a transactor builds your credit score by providing data on your credit activity, credit history, and credit utilization rate.
+You could have chosen to pay with a debit card but you chose to pay with a credit card.
+Paying the balance off on time every month keeps your credit utilization for the card low and maintains a good payment history.
+These three components make up 65% of your FICO score, so they have a positive impact on your overall credit score.

-- Better debt management: Paying off your credit card balances generates extra money you can use to pay down other debts you may have, such as a personal loan, mortgage, or student loan.
+- Better debt management: Paying off your credit card balances generates extra money, which would otherwise be going toward finance and interest charges.
+You can use that saved money to pay down other debts you may have, such as a personal loan, mortgage, or student loan.
 Once your debts are paid, you’ll have more freedom to set and achieve other financial goals.

 - Requires careful spending: Avoiding overspending can be challenging if you have an emergency where you need to make an unexpected large charge to your card.
 It also means you have to stay on top of changes in your income or budget to avoid financial issues.
 These can be difficult skills to learn if you’ve been a revolver and want to become a transactor.